Sidaway Bridge: Planning and construction

 The first bridge in this location was built in 1909 under the regime of Mayor Tom L. Johnson.
 This wooden, trestle bridge was called the Tod-Kinsman Bridge.
 While the Tod-Kinsman Bridge successfully connected the adjacent neighborhoods, the structure became an obstacle for the Nickel Plate Railroad traveling below.

 With funding from the railroad, now owned by the Van Sweringen brothers, a new bridge was designed in 1929.
 Designed by Fred L. Plummer, working for Wilbur Watson & Associates, the bridge opened in 1930.

 Torso murderer

-During the Great Depression, the Kinsbury Run area became a shanty town for displaced and out-of-work people.
+During the Great Depression, the Kingsbury Run area became a shanty town for displaced and out-of-work people.
 Starting in 1934, bodies began appearing in Kingsbury Run.
 The serial killer responsible would become known as the Cleveland Torso Murderer.
 The killer was never caught, and brought increased notoriety to the area.
 Safety Director Eliot Ness burned the entire shanty town in an attempt to stop the murders.